 THIRD: Mix in the 1/2 cup of sugar and lime juice.
 Mix to combine.
 Taste to see if the flavors are good.
 Not sweet enough?
 Add more sugar 1 teaspoon at a time.

-FOURTH: Cover bowl with plastic wrap and refrigerate to let the flavors develop, the salsa will initially be bitter so allowing it to sit will let it sweeten before serving.
+FOURTH: Cover bowl of cranberry mixture with plastic wrap and refrigerate to let the flavors develop, the salsa will initially be bitter so allowing it to sit will let it sweeten before serving.

 For the full recipe and detailed instructions, please refer to the recipe card at the bottom of the post.

-You can store it in the fridge for up to 1 week!
-Great for so many dishes.
+You can store this fresh salsa in the fridge for up to 1 week in an airtight container.
+It is great for so many dishes.

 Want to enjoy it year round?
 Buy a couple extra bags of fresh cranberries and store them in the freezer until ready to make them.